-In 38 years of practicing law I’ve encountered many examples of toxic conflict between parents and have witnessed the negative impact that it has on their children.
+In over 40 years of practicing law I’ve encountered many examples of toxic conflict between parents and have witnessed the negative impact that it has on their children.
 Toxic fighting consists of mean spirited demeaning verbal exchanges between parents at the expense of each other’s mental health and the psychological well being of their children.
 This type of fighting is very different from adult arguments that are productive and result in some beneficial resolution.

 Here are the three most common consequences for the children of parents who engage in toxic fighting: